 “I’m so glad you found me too,” I told my son, hugging him tightly.
 “I was looking for you everywhere – now here you are!”

-If you are feeling a heavy longing to find and keep love, I encourage you to explore the tools in my NEVER AGAIN PROGRAM – a life-changing online program – which you can watch or listen to on any kind of computer or idevice.
+If you are feeling a heavy longing to find and keep love, I encourage you to explore the tools in my NEVER AGAIN PROGRAM – a life-changing video program – which you can watch or listen to on any kind of computer or idevice.
 Finding your soulmate doesn’t have to feel painful.
 I will give you the tools you need to stop your pattern of feeling fooled, disappointed, angry and alone.
 Click now to find out more!
-Plus, for a limited time THE NEVER AGAIN PROGRAM is discounted!

 Hi I’m Karen Salmansohn, founder of NotSalmon.
 My mission is to offer you easy-to-understand insights and tools to empower you to bloom into your happiest, highest potential self.
 I use playful analogies, feisty humor, and stylish graphics to distill big ideas – going as far back as ancient wisdom from Aristotle, Buddhism and Darwin to the latest research studies from Cognitive Therapy, Neuro Linquistic Programming, Neuroscience, Positive Psychology, Quantum Physics, Nutritional Studies – and then some.